cldellow/datasette-ui-extras/README.md

 - Advanced export: This control is hidden by default.
 Click the `(Advanced)` link to see it.

 - Filters: These controls are hidden by default.
 Click the funnel icon to see them.

-- Suggested facets: We no longer suggest facets.
-Instead, use the cog menu on the column to add facets.

 - Table/view definitions: These are hidden.